Does Medicare Cover Exercise Equipment ?

-Medicaid provides guidelines within which the states operate their Medicaid system, but with a lot of room to change things, as each state putting their own funding in as well.
+Medicaid provides guidelines within which the states operate their Medicaid system, but with a lot of room to change things, as each state is putting their own funding in as well.

-In each state Medicaid will agree to waive some of the requirements for eligibility for different programs allowing the state to provide care to those who might otherwise have been missed or lost by the system.
+In each state Medicaid will agree to waive some of the requirements for eligibility for different programs, allowing the state to provide care to those who might otherwise have been missed, or lost, by the system.

 In such cases, which are many across all the states, programs are known as waivers and each will have specific eligibility requirements, and generally a limited number of places.